Sermon by Pastor Josh Van Leeuwen

 Introduction by Phyllis Yearick

 You are welcome at Westview Church!
-Join us this Sunday morning at 9:30 for worship and stay for Discovery Hour (all ages).
-Children’s church and nursery care available).
+Join us for worship this Sunday morning at 9:30 (Children’s Worship and nursery care available).
 Discovery Hour is on summer break and will return soon!